Azure/acr-builder/README.md

 [![Build Status](https://travis-ci.org/Azure/acr-builder.svg?branch=master)](https://travis-ci.org/Azure/acr-builder)

+ACR Builder is the backbone behind [Azure Container Registry Tasks](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview).

+It can be used to automate container image patching and execute arbitrary containers for complex workflows.

+You can find examples of how to create multi-step tasks [here](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-multi-step) and a reference to the YAML properties [here](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-reference-yaml).

+## Requirements

+- Docker
+- There are also dependency images that are used throughout the task.
+Refer to the `baseimages` folder for corresponding Dockerfiles to generate these images, and review the list below for Linux/Windows.

-## Build
+## Building

-Using Docker:

-Execute the following commands from the root of the repository.
+With Docker, execute the following commands from the root of the repository.

 Linux: